akhil27051999/Open-Telemetry-Project/Section-02/service-to-service-flow.md

 ## 📐 Service-to-Service flow in cronological order

 ### 1. Foundational Infrastructure
-1. `OpenSearch'`starts first to store logs and traces that will be sent from OpenTelemetry Collector.
+1. `OpenSearch` starts first to store logs and traces that will be sent from OpenTelemetry Collector.
 2. `Jaeger` starts next as it will be used by OpenTelemetry Collector to visualize distributed traces.
 3. `Prometheus` begins to scrape metrics from services and store time-series data.
 4. `Grafana` starts and connects to Prometheus and OpenSearch to visualize logs, metrics, and traces.